You probably don’t want to read this post. It’s not warm and fuzzy. Fair warning.

 If you can’t immediately afford treatment for your pets, you must be willing to rack up any available form of credit, and sell everything you own, to get your pet treated.

-I mean, either you take care of them forever no matter what, or… maybe not.
+I mean, either you take care of them forever no matter what, or… maybe not, right.
 Where’s the line?

 Perhaps a little extreme, but you get the idea.
 It’s easy to say “you took on the responsibility, so you ought to see it through” when you’re judging someone else.
 Not so easy when the cat is peeing on YOUR kitchen counter.
-Or your couch.
-Or your kid’s bedroom carpet.
+Or it’s YOUR kid getting bit.

 Or when it’s your money on the table.